 - a.
-Organise training towards volunteering stakeholders on how to use validation tools, implement a validation process and/on benefits of validation - D. Adopt or promote the use of successful tools, methods and instruments for the recognition of learning outcomes in volunteering - C. Build cross-sectoral synergies and partnerships inviting public and private stakeholders
+Organise training towards volunteering stakeholders on how to use validation tools, implement a validation process and/or benefits of validation - b.
+Adopt or promote the use of successful tools, methods and instruments for the recognition of learning outcomes in volunteering - c.
+Build cross-sectoral synergies and partnerships inviting public and private stakeholders